starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 Now press your device Home button and re-launch the app (from the device).
 This time, `completedReturnToForegroundActive()` should fire and post a "return foreground active!" message to the console.
 If you go back and include a 'MyScript' in your solution, it should fire.

 Note: Firing scripts from a FIAS app requires the `fmurlscript` permission to be selected in your .fmp12 solution.

+🚨 There appears to be an issue in the 18 SDK with `completedReturnToForegroundActive()`.
+It no longer fires, as in previous SDK versions.
+This is a proprietary FIAS delegate function to give the SDK additional time to prepare to fire scripts.
+As a workaround, I'd use the standard UIKit `applicationDidBecomeActive()` delegate and wrap it in a 2-3 second delay, until FMI addresses the issue.

 - - -